What is the AND Function?

 The AND function uses the following arguments:

-- Logical1 (required argument) – It is the first condition or logical value to be evaluated.
+- Logical1 (required argument) – This is the first condition or logical value to be evaluated.

-- Logical2 (optional requirement) – It is the second condition or logical value to be evaluated.
+- Logical2 (optional requirement) – This is the second condition or logical value to be evaluated.

 - We can set up to 255 conditions for the AND function.